Space

 No evidence of extraterrestrial organisms has been found in meteorites.

-The impact of a comet or asteroid 66 million years ago is thought to have contributed to the extinction of around three quarters of all species living on Earth at the time, including many dinosaurs.
+Evidence suggests that an asteroid collided with Earth 66 million years ago in the Cretaceous Period.
+It’s believed to have contributed to a mass extinction of around 75% of all species living at the time, including many dinosaurs.

 Has anyone been killed by a meteorite?